-At Lovett Dental in Texas, you and your family receive the essential fluoride you need, whether through in-office fluoride treatments or prescribed supplements.
+At Lovett Dental, you and your family receive the essential fluoride you need, whether through in-office fluoride treatments or prescribed supplements.
 Your dentist conducts a thorough oral health exam to understand whether you receive enough fluoride.
 Other important dental services you receive at Lovett Dental include:

-When you visit Lovett Dental, talk to us about fluoride treatments in TX and find out if you or your children need more of this important mineral.
+When you visit Lovett Dental, talk to us about fluoride treatments and determine if you or your children need more of this important mineral.
 After all, your dentist wants to help you prevent tooth decay and other problems, as well as to enjoy your healthiest teeth and gums.
 That’s why our patients love how we care for their smiles.
 Contact Lovett Dental at 832.990.8754 to schedule your next visit.